 You can set styles (font name, font size, color, etc.) for slide names and slide descriptions.
 ActivePresenter will automatically use these styles when writing Slide Name and Slide Description text.

 To set tag styles, first select each tag.
-Then, go to the Styles pane (Home tab > Style) to create a new style.
-Note that you can’t customize the styles for tags directly.
+Then, go to the Styles pane (Home tab > Style) to apply built-in styles or create a new style.

 At this point, if you want to create a table of contents for your exported Word document, remember to set heading styles for tags.

-Step 3: Press CTRL+S to save the file.
 Remember to select the .dotx format (or Word Template) to save it as a template.
-Once you’ve done with this, here is your custom Word template.
+Once you’ve done with this, here is your custom template.

 Note: Creating a custom Word template requires Microsoft Word 2012 or higher installed on your computer.